 The school endeavours to prevent bullying and has adopted a range of programmes that raise awareness and resilience.
-These programmes are supported through the PSHEE and Reflections programme, form time, the peer support programme, counselling support, teacher mentors, educating parents and encouraging appropriate pupil response.
+These programmes are supported through the PSHEE programme, form time, counselling support, form tutors, educating parents and encouraging appropriate pupil response.

 Trends are monitored through anonymous surveys to help the pastoral team support the pupils.
 Pupils who engage in bullying behaviour are identified, educated, supported and warned about future conduct.